mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 - Things that should happen within the first week after closing
 - Things that should happen within the first month after closing

 The checklist turned out to be extremely valuable, especially the week of the closing.
-So many accounts were changing hands and processes needed tweaking for the new owner, so it was helpful to have a checklist I created in calmer times.
+So many accounts were changing hands, and processes needed tweaking for the new owner, so it was helpful to have a checklist I created in calmer times.

 ### Worked with a broker I trusted

 I used to have a negative view of M&A brokers.
 When I thought "broker," I imagined someone who just wanted to close deals as quickly as possible and didn't care about anything else.
 I imagined them saying things like, "Let's bottom line this," or "Time for Jäger bombs!"

 When I attended Microconf in 2023, I met Chris Guthrie, an advisor at [Quiet Light Brokerage](https://quietlight.com/).
-He immediately came across as laid back, low-pressure, and founder-focused.
+He immediately came across as laid-back, low-pressure, and founder-focused.
 He was a former founder, and he emphasized the importance of finding the best deal for the founder, not necessarily the quickest payout.

 I appreciated working with Quiet Light because our incentives felt aligned throughout the process.
 The pool of bootstrapped founders looking for M&A brokers is small and relatively tight-knit, so Quiet Light has natural pressure to maintain a positive reputation.